 Hike and Spend the Night in Tayrona National Park

 Along the jungle-laden shores of Colombia’s Caribbean coast lies the jaw-dropping Tayrona National Park.
-There’s plenty of things to do in Tayrona National Park, but you’ve got to check out the hikes.
+There are plenty of things to do in Tayrona National Park, but you’ve got to check out the hikes.
 Some of the best hikes in Colombia are in Tayrona National Park.
 The most exciting hike takes you to Cabo San Juan, a small beach camp nestled in the jungle.

 The trek is about 5 miles one way.
 Although the trail isn’t difficult, it’s muddy and sometimes confusing.
 Stay close to the coast to avoid getting lost in the jungle.
 Make your way through dense jungle forests where if you listen closely you’ll hear the Howler Monkeys calling in the trees.
 Lucky visitors will have a chance to spot these amazing creatures.
 We saw one troop in the morning, so plan on arriving early for the best chances at spotting wildlife.